ypid/seafile-wiki/Seafile-server-data-backup-and-recovery.md

       --seahub.db      # sqlite3 database used by seahub
       --seahub_settings.py # optional config file for seahub

-Seafile data are all stored in the `haiwen` directory, so just back up the whole directory.
+The data and configuration files are all stored in the `haiwen` directory, so just back up the whole directory.

 We use rsync on our backup machine to pull the directory on machine A. Command looks like: